breaktoprotect/wordleh/README.md

-# wordleh
+# Wordleh - Man vs. The Machine
 ## Description
-This app attempts to provide good suggestions for the game Wordle.
+This app attempts to provide good suggestions for solving the game Wordle.
 A mini backend project that is meant for React App.

 ## Features
 - Suggest initial word with no repeated letter for efficiency